influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/_index.md

 ---
 title: InfluxDB stacks
 description: >
-  InfluxDB stacks are are artifacts that can be used to manage InfluxDB templates.
+  InfluxDB stacks are artifacts that can be used to manage InfluxDB templates.
 Use stacks to add, update, or remove templated resources over time.
 menu:
   v2_0:
     parent: InfluxDB templates